Among the many aspects of modern life that we take for granted there is the sterilization of materials.

 FDM - Environment Makers has been producing laboratory instruments for over 70 years and, as far as dry hot air sterilization is concerned, we have two different products that perform this function.

-On the one hand there are the FDM ovens and dryers, specialized in temperature control and capable of reaching extreme values such as 300 °.
+On the one hand there are the FDM ovens and dryers, specialized in temperature control and capable of reaching extreme values

 On the other hand, there are the FDM environmental chambers which reach 180 ° (therefore perfect for the standard procedure) and however have many other functions including relative humidity control and can be equipped to perform most of the climatic tests.